staeco/gtfs-stream/README.md

 ## GTFS Enhanced

 The base GTFS format is cumbersome to work with, so the enhanced parser will do a little extra work piecing things together to make it more usable.
-This parser will use more memory than the base parser since it needs to collect rows and piece them together.
+This parser will use more memory than the base parser since it needs to collect rows that need formatting while it waits for other to stream in.

 ```js
 import gtfs from 'gtfs-stream'